openstack-archive/sahara-specs/specs/kilo/edp-spark-swift-integration.rst

 As with Oozie Java actions, job source code may be modified and recompiled to add the necessary configuration values to the job’s Hadoop configuration.
-However, this means that a Spark job which runs successfully with HDFS input and output sources cannot be used “as is” with Swift input and output sources.
+However, this means that a Spark job which runs successfully with HDFS input and output sources cannot be used "as is" with Swift input and output sources.

 Sahara should allow users to run Spark jobs with Swift input and output sources without altering job source code.